XANADU

 Xanadu's a memorial to a dead dream.
 Well, not dead--in cold storage.
 You see, for decades exobiologists have quietly hoped that life on cold worlds (large moons as well as planets) might use solvents other than water: ammonia, methane, ethane.
 Titan was the local test case--the most promising example in our solar system.

 So Titan was the first time in history that many of us prayed our lander would fail on impact.
 We were hoping it'd drown!
 What a disappointment when Huygens landed firmly on that dark flat plain of... well, whatever it is.
 Not even tarry mud, it seems.
-Today, it looks like Titan may still have some ethane lakes, and intermittent rivers; but not extensive seas, or more than occasional rain.
+Today, it looks like Titan has some ethane lakes, and intermittent rivers; but not extensive seas, or more than occasional rain.
 Those channels and beds may fill less often than the Los Angeles River.

 And yet...
 Titan's dark riverbottoms and seabeds are so suggestive!
 The landscape's so heavily and obviously shaped by liquid.
 Could it be Huygens landed in a worldwide dry season?
 Or is this an Ice Age?
 Maybe we just need to wait fifteen years.
 Or a million...